vb3genai/AI_HealthCare/README.md

 ---

 ## Conclusion
-This project provides a complete, reproducible deep‑learning pipeline for MRI‑based cognitive impairment classification using MONAI.
-It is designed for clarity, extensibility, and educational value, enabling researchers and practitioners to build upon a solid foundation for clinical AI experimentation.
+This project provides a complete, reproducible deep‑learning pipeline for MRI‑based cognitive impairment classification using MONAI enabling anyone to build upon a solid foundation for clinical AI experimentation.

 ---